Tarek Dergoul

-Tarek Dergoul is a citizen of the United Kingdom of Moroccan origin who was held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.
+Tarek Dergoul (born 11 December 1977) is a citizen of the United Kingdom of Moroccan origin who was held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.

 He spent six or seven months in US custody in Afghanistan, prior to his arrival at Guantanamo on 5 May 2002.

 After he was repatriated to the United Kingdom on 8 March 2004, he asserted that conditions in US detention camps were brutal, and he was coerced to utter false confessions.

 Background

 Dergoul had held a variety of jobs in the UK, including being employed as a care worker at an old age home, and as a mini-cab driver, before traveling to Afghanistan, in 2001, where he was handed over to US forces, and ultimately transferred to Guantanamo.

 Dergoul described how he and some friends saw the war as an opportunity, and pooled their funds to become land speculators.

 The property they purchased from other foreigners, fleeing the war, would be sold for a profit, when peace was restored.
 Unfortunately, they were on one of those properties, when it was struck by an American bomb, killing his friends and seriously wounding Dergoul.

 He was one of the first captives to be repatriated, on 9 March 2004.

 Dergoul said injuries from his time in US custody prevented him from working after his return to the UK.

 Dergoul sued the British government, claiming its security organizations MI5 and MI6 had been complicit in the interrogations he underwent while in US custody, that violated both the USA's and the UK's obligations under the international human rights agreement.